dtrelogan/react-formstate/docs/api.md

 ### <a name="FormState.createUnitOfWork">FormState.UnitOfWork createUnitOfWork()</a>

-creates a unit of work "context" for making changes to immutable form state.
+creates a [UnitOfWork](#UnitOfWork) "context" for making changes to immutable form state.

 ```jsx
 handleUsernameChange(e) {